Landscape view of Williams Station with a pale pink sky in the background.

 (928) 635-2289

-Okay, technically, they're bison, not buffaloes, but you'll see plenty of them, plus Rocky Mountain goats, elk—and those bears and wolves—at this 160-acre wildlife park.
-These big animals, all native to North America, roam freely in their pine-shaded setting, while you remain safely in your car as you drive slowly along a three-mile loop through their habitats.
+Okay, technically, they’re bison, not buffaloes, but you’ll see plenty of them, plus Rocky Mountain goats and elk—and those bears and wolves—at Bearizona Wildlife Park.
+These big animals, all native to North America, roam freely in their pine-shaded setting, while you remain safely in your car as you drive along a three-mile loop through their habitats.

-Fort Bearizona, the park's more traditional zoo-like setting, lets you get close to foxes, otters, porcupines, bobcats, raccoons and other smaller creatures.
-Stay for lunch, browse the gift shop and check out the Birds of Prey show, when owls, hawks and other raptors soar.
+Fort Bearizona, the park’s more traditional zoo-like setting, lets you get close to foxes, river otters, porcupines, bobcats, raccoons and other smaller creatures.
+Stay for lunch, browse the gift shop and check out animal experiences like grizzly bear training and otter feeding.

 Why it's famous: